 DePuy ASR Hip Implant Recall

-Johnson & Johnson subsidiary DePuy, led thousands of patients with damaged hips to believe that their now recalled ASR Hip Replacement System which uses a metal-on-metal device, will improve the pain and mobility of their hip.
-However, the danger of a metal-on-metal device has proven to be just as harmful as a damaged hip, if not more so.
+Johnson & Johnson subsidiary DePuy led thousands of patients with damaged hips to believe that their now-recalled ASR Hip Replacement System would improve the comfort and mobility of their hip.
+However, metal-on-metal devices like this one have proven to be just as harmful as a damaged hip, if not more so.

-Concerns arise because the metal in the implant contains the elements cobalt and chromium, which can be hazardous, even carcinogenic.
-Shards of this metal have been known to grind off of the ASR hip implant damaging surrounding tissues and muscles, resulting in an increased level of these dangerous metal ions in the body.
-This can cause intense leg, hip, or groin pains, and in many cases patients have reported pain to the point of immobility.
+The metal in the implant contains the elements cobalt and chromium, which can be hazardous and even carcinogenic.
+Shards of this metal have been known to grind off of the ASR hip implant, damaging surrounding tissues and muscles and increasing the level of these dangerous metal ions in the body.
+This can cause intense leg, hip or groin pains, and in many cases patients have reported pain to the point of immobility.

-If you have recently had hip replacement or think you may have a hip implant subject to the recent DePuy Orthopaedics Recall, here are the top ten questions you may want to ask:
+If you think you may have a hip implant subject to the recent DePuy recall, here are some questions you may want to ask:

 1. What type of hip implant do you have?

-It’s best to ask your doctor exactly what type of hip implant you have.
-Just recently, DePuy Orthopeadics recalled their ASR XL Acetabular System and DePuy ASR Hip Resurfacing System.
-This recall has affected more than 93,000 patients and you may be one of them.
+It’s best to ask your doctor exactly what type of hip implant you received.
+DePuy recalled their ASR XL Acetabular System and DePuy ASR Hip Resurfacing System.
+This recall has affected more than 93,000 patients, and you may be one of them.
 The exact device and model number will be detailed in your medical records or chart.

 2. What kinds of signs or symptoms do I look for if my hip implant is failing?

-You may be having pain around that area, difficulty walking, inflammation or other symptoms.
+You may be having pain, difficulty walking, inflammation or other symptoms.
 You may want to get X-rays, MRIs and blood work done immediately.
-Your orthopedic surgeon can help you with these matters.
-Call their office right away to discuss your plan of care and treatment.
+Your orthopedic surgeon can help you with this.
+Call your surgeon’s office right away.

 3. Will I get some type of poisoning or infection from the metal in the hip implant if something goes wrong?